-At the recent European Vascular Course, in Marseilles, France, Professor Frank Vermassen, Gent, Belgium, reported on initial findings from a prospective, randomised, open-label, comparative study of femoropopliteal bypass with ePTFE and heparin coated ePTFE.
+At the recent European Vascular Course, in Marseilles, France, Professor Frank Vermassen, Gent, Belgium, reported on initial findings from a prospective, randomised, open-label, comparative study of the femoropopliteal bypass with ePTFE and heparin-coated ePTFE.

 The study design calls for randomisation at each centre on a 1/1 basis between both grafts and no difference is made between above the knee (ATK) and below the knee (BTK) interventions, nor for other risk factors.
 According to Vermassen, stratification, separate analysis and multi-variate analysis will compensate for differences between both groups if these risk factors prove to be significant or unevenly distributed between both groups.

 Patency-results will be analysed according to an actuarial life-table analysis and differences analysed with the logrank test.
 A p

 Vermassen reported that so far 467 patients have been enrolled in 29 centres (mean follow-up of 636 days), with 450 patients treated (325 ATK, 125 BTK).
 Of the 325 ATK patients, 154 received a heparin-bonded PTFE-graft and 171 a non-heparin-bonded PTFE-graft.
 In addition, of the 125 BTK patients, 74 received a heparin-bonded PTFE-graft and 51 a non-heparin-bonded PTFE-graft.